pyeve/eve/docs/tutorials/account_management.rst

 or more roles will have to be assigned on account creation.

-Now we need to restrict endpoint access to `superuser` and `admin` accounts only, so let's update the endpoint definition accordingly.
+Now we need to restrict endpoint access to `superuser` and `admin` accounts only so let's update the endpoint definition accordingly.

 ::